Gustav Kuhn: Tiroler Festspiele Erl

-In 2012, for the opening of the Festspielhaus, Jacques Offenbach's Bluebeard and Mozart's the marriage of Figaro were performed, in 2013 Puccini's Tosca and Mozart's Don Giovanni; for the 2014 winter season Fidelio, Così fan tutte and a low-budget production The Seven Deadly Sins.
+In 2012, for the opening of the Festspielhaus, Jacques Offenbach's Barbe-bleue and Mozart's The Marriage of Figaro were performed, in 2013 Puccini's Tosca and Mozart's Don Giovanni; for the 2014 winter season Fidelio, Così fan tutte and a low-budget production The Seven Deadly Sins.
 As the Passion Playhouse was not available in the summer of 2013, a "Verdi Summer" with Rigoletto, La traviata and Il trovatore was performed in the Festspielhaus.
 In autumn 2014, there was the world premiere of the opera El Juez by Christian Kolonovits, written for the comeback of Josep Carreras.